top of page

 I see shiatsu, among its many assorted identities that include trade, profession, art, activism, and craft, as additionally a form of spiritual practice.

-Climate Resilience Planner
+Climate Resilience Professional

-As I am relatively new to the climate resilience profession, it has been easy for me to bring “beginner’s mind” to my work.
+As I am relatively new to the climate resilience profession, it has been easy for me to still bring a “beginner’s mind” to my work.
 While our grave climate and biodiversity crises provide ample motivation for such a career choice, my “kick in the pants” emerged from a non-duality meditation session, in which the message received—to get going and help our gorgeous, precious, living Earth—was clear and present.

 Advancing climate resilience and adaptation can be complicated, and as such I draw on my holistic training to build useful syntheses and seek out more graceful avenues towards systemic change.
 I have much to learn, and I value my mentors.
 I view the many challenges of this work as opportunities for learning and growth.